 Historically, award availability was a binary option: There was availability or there wasn't.
 But then as reservation systems became more sophisticated, many airlines introduced new levels or categories of award space at different prices.

-For example, American Airlines no longer has an award chart.
-Instead, when you search for a flight, it will list a variety of different Economy Web Specials and other flights.
+For example, American Airlines no longer publishes an award chart for its own flights.
+Instead, when you search for a flight, it will list a variety of different prices for the same route.
 You can sort and filter by price, stopovers, duration, and a number of different factors.
 Here's an example of what it might look like when booking a flight between Los Angeles and Paris:

 It's important to note that not all of these flights would be bookable by American Airlines' partner frequent flyer programs.
 Usually, only the lowest-priced tickets will be available via partner airline programs like Cathay Pacific or British Airways.
 Typically, you'll need to find “saver” award availability with an airline in order to book the ticket with partner miles.